 - Dovekey – Github

 - WTF is Dovekey – Digiday

 - Dovekey Privacy Sandbox Proposal Could Represent A Mini Detente Between Google And Ad Tech – AdExchanger

 Fenced Frames is an API proposal created by Google engineers that would allow ads on a web page to load without the rest of the page knowing what ad is being displayed.
 The goal here is to prevent companies being able to identify users on websites and then perform cross-site recognition (aka cross-site tracking).

-The Fenced Frames API would be used to communicate with other Privacy Sandbox standards, like TURTLEDOVE, to show interest-based ads.
+The Fenced Frames API would be used to communicate with other Privacy Sandbox standards, like TURTLEDOVE (now known as Protected Audience API), to show interest-based ads.

-The Google Chrome team has proposed a new proposal called First “Locally-Executed Decision over Groups” Experiment (FLEDGE), which will be an early prototype of ad-serving processes in TURTLEDOVE.
+Back in 2021, the Google Chrome team proposed a new proposal called First “Locally-Executed Decision over Groups” Experiment (FLEDGE), which was an early prototype of ad-serving processes in TURTLEDOVE.

-Google Chrome plans to start running tests in 2021 and states that “we need a robust API to take flight before Chrome’s expected removal of third-party cookies in 2022”.
+Google Chrome started running tests in 2021 and stated that “we need a robust API to take flight before Chrome’s expected removal of third-party cookies in 2022”.